pieter/gitx/Site/UserManual/text/04 - Advance GitX usage.markdown

 	gitx commit_view log_options --grep="fix" --author=Pieter

-Will show all commits in the `commit_view` and `log_options` branches that have the word 'fix' in their commit message and which are committed by Pieter.
+will show all commits in the `commit_view` and `log_options` branches that have the word 'fix' in their commit message and which are committed by Pieter.

 If you have a lot of commits, you can choose to limit the output.
 For example,